pin0S/learningML/log.md

 Today's Progress: Nearly there with matrix got up at 5am to work on it should be done by tomorrow

 Thoughts: It is interesting on the days that I don't actually look at any machine learning content and just focus on the math I still enjoy it.
 Really enjoy it.
 I just can't wait until I'm creating my own analysis and solving my own problems.
 Although I know it will take time.

+## Day 36: September 11, 2018

+Today's Progress: All done with matrices basics finished them tonight passed tests and ready to dive back into linear algebra.

+Thoughts: Feeling great about maths, you know when you have those moments when everything is click and making sense after the accumulation of hours of frustrated study...that is me right now.
+I need to remember that feeling.
+I'm not going to lie for a while there I've definitely thought as one is want to do, that I couldn't learn ML, that perhaps it was above me.
+However, it's not anyone can learn anything you just have to work hard to achieve it.

+I was still feeling quite tired from the range review presentation at work yesterday so studying at night and getting the motivation was hard, but I managed to get through that feeling and put in some good study.

+## Day 37: September 11, 2018

+Today's progress: Quick review of vector basics to make sure I understand basic operations, then back into linear alegbra finalising dot and cross product and ready to move into Matrices in linear algebra :)

+Thoughts: This [video](https://www.youtube.com/watch?v=kYB8IZa5AuE&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab&index=3) = the best video for helping you to understand linear transformations!
+I just couldn't conceptualise it from reading Strang or even Khan academy then bam!
+I better understood it, although I don't doubt I will have to watch it again.
+This shows me that utilising a combo of resources is how I learn, I need to view something from differnet angles to better understand it.